mantl/mantl/docs/security/security_setup.rst

    already have one.
 Setting this option will cause ``security-setup`` to re-prompt for the admin password.

-.. option:: --disable
+.. option:: --enable

-   Disable all security.
+   Enable (or disable, if False) all security.
 This overrides all other options.

-   Default: ``False``
+   Default: ``True``

 .. option:: --consul